DrSnyder86/ERS-Integration/ers_integration/readme.md

 QBCore & QBox Integration
 - Fully compatible with QBCore and QBox frameworks.

-Radial Menu Support
+Qbx-Radial Menu Support
-- Includes radial menu functions for quick access to commands and actions.
+- Includes qbx radial menu functions for quick access to commands and actions.
 Players can easily trigger key functions without memorizing chat commands.
-Players can request or cancel services while inside of a vehicle.
+- Players can request or cancel services while inside of a vehicle.

 PS-Dispatch Integration
+- Ps-dispatch simulates a dispatcher on service requests and certain events giving a bit more immersion for players.
-- Seamless integration with ps-dispatch for real-time notifications and dispatch events, allowing multiple players to attach to calls with ps-dispatch.
+- Seamless integration with ps-dispatch for dispatch notifications and events.
-Persistent and Non-persistent dispatch notifications depending on call and completion state.
+- Persistent and Non-persistent dispatch notifications depending on call and completion state.

 Custom Command Functions
 - Supports basic command triggers, allowing server admins to extend functionality or bind actions to custom commands.